COMS-BC3159-SP23/ps0/README.md

 # Problem Sets

-This is your perosnal repository for Problem Sets!
+This is your personal repository for Problem Sets!

 If you are reading this, the name of the repository should be ps0-YourGithubID.
 If that's what you see, you should already be logged into your Github account and have your own private repository (this one) for your homeworks.
 You're good to read on!